MGeurts/genealogy/README.md

 ## Contributing

-Feel free to submit Issues (for bugs or sugestions) and Pull Requests.
+Feel free to submit Issues (for bugs or suggestions) and Pull Requests.

 ## Help